Invalid pf rule generated from a port forward with dest=any on an interface with ip=none

 Add an option to the NUT package that will let the user choose to power down (shutdown -p) instead of halt.
 Should fix Ticket #1882

 Shutdown -p will only work on supported systems.
 Since the behavior on unsupported systems is unknown, giving the user a choice seemed like the better way.

-#1 Updated by Erik Fonnesbeck over 1 year ago
+#1 Updated by Erik Fonnesbeck about 2 years ago